Liquid-liquid extraction: kinetics and thermodynamics

 Objectives

-The objective of this course is to provide an inventory of the fundamental data on the kinetics and thermodynamics of liquid-liquid extraction.
-It will also present the main concepts and processes inherent to extraction (liquid-liquid, liquid-solid or critical fluid) and distillation.
+The objective of this teaching unit is to inventory the fundamental data on the kinetics and thermodynamics of liquid-liquid extraction.
+It will also present the main concepts and processes inherent in extraction (liquid-liquid, liquid-solid or by critical fluid) and distillation.

 Read more